yogihybo/DCC-EX-CYD/README.md

 ### 4. Accessory / Turnout Manager (`AccessoriesUI.cpp`)
 A fast-access manager for layout turnouts and switch machines.
 - **Address Entry**: A numeric `lv_keyboard` is summoned from `lv_layer_top()` (full-screen dock) when the address field is focused, and dismissed on confirm or cancel.
-Accepts DCC Accessory Addresses 1–2044.
+Accepts DCC accessory addresses 1–2044.
+- **Status Query**: When an address is confirmed (keyboard or recent chip), the throttle sends `<T>` to the Command Station.
+If the entered number matches a defined turnout ID, the CS responds with its current state (`<H id state>`) which is received via `receivedTurnoutAction` and reflected immediately in the Throw/Close button highlights — without requiring the user to send a command first.
-- **Throw / Close**: Dedicated buttons send the turnout command immediately.
-The active state is highlighted with semantic colour (orange = thrown, green = closed); the inactive button returns to neutral dark.
+- **Throw / Close**: Dedicated buttons send the turnout command immediately via `activateLinearAccessory` / `deactivateLinearAccessory`.
+The active state is highlighted with semantic colour (amber = thrown, green = closed); the inactive button returns to neutral dark.
 - **Recent Addresses**: The last 5 addresses used are shown as a chip strip below the input.
-Tapping a chip populates the address field for quick repeat use.
-Chips are neutral by default and highlight blue on press.
+Tapping a chip populates the address field and triggers a status query.
+Chips highlight blue on press.

 ### 5. Track Power (`PowerUI.cpp`)
-Receives power state via `AppDelegate::receivedTrackPower` and `receivedIndividualTrackPower` callbacks from the `DCCEXProtocol` library.
-Features tactile toggle switches to control power across the Main Track, Programming Track, or electronically join them together.
+Per-track power control with real-time visual state feedback.
+- **Layout**: Two dark cards (Main Track, Prog Track) each showing a coloured dot indicator, ON/OFF status text, and ON/OFF buttons.
+A shared All ON / All OFF row and a Join Tracks button sit below.
+- **State**: Power state is updated optimistically on button press (since the CS does not always echo a broadcast).
+CS broadcasts via `receivedTrackPower` and `receivedIndividualTrackPower` override the local state when received.
+- **Dot Indicators**: 10×10 px circular `lv_obj` widgets coloured green (ON) or red (OFF) — not Unicode glyphs, which are absent from the Montserrat font set.
+- **Join Tracks**: Electronically bridges Main and Prog tracks via `joinProg()`.
+The button toggles to "Unjoin (cuts power)" when active; pressing it again calls `powerOff()` and resets all state to OFF.
+- **Semantic Colours**: Green `(40,140,40)` = ON/active, muted red `(140,40,40)` = OFF, amber `(180,120,30)` = joined.

+### 6. CV Programmer (`ProgramUI.cpp`)
+A multi-step CV programming interface for the DCC programming track.
+- **Sections**: Address (read/write loco address), CV Operations (read/write byte, read/write bit), and a de-emphasised Advanced section (ACK Limit / Min / Max diagnostic tuning).
+- **Common CV Presets**: A row of shortcut chips — Address (CV1), Accel (CV3), Decel (CV4), V-Max (CV5), Steps (CV29) — reads the CV immediately without requiring manual number entry.
+- **Read-then-Write Flow**: After a successful CV read, the result popup shows the current value and offers a "Write new value" button, enabling the common read-modify-write workflow in one continuous flow.
+- **Step Context**: Multi-step prompts carry forward context ("CV 3 — enter value") so the user always knows which CV they are editing.
+- **Read Bit Fix**: Read Bit calls `readCV(cv)` and extracts `(byte >> bit) & 1` from the full byte result, rather than the previous implementation which only validated the bit against 1.
+- **Timeouts**: A 10-second timer fires if the CS does not respond.
+Error messages distinguish "No ACK — check loco is on prog track" from write failures.
+- **Styled Popups**: All intermediate dialogs (Working, result, confirm, input) use the shared dark `0x1e1e1e` popup style with teal titles.

-### 6. Throttle Server (`ThrottleServer.cpp`)
+### 7. Throttle Server (`ThrottleServer.cpp`)
 A built-in `AsyncWebServer` that hosts the companion web interface for roster management.
 It is only active when **Throttle Programming** mode is enabled from the Settings tab — on entry the LVGL UI is torn down to reclaim RAM, and rebuilt on exit.

 - **REST API**: Handles `GET`, `PUT`, `DELETE`, and `HEAD` requests for loco definitions, function sets, icon images, and groups.
 Files are streamed directly from LittleFS or SD card via chunked `beginResponse` callbacks — no full file is loaded into RAM.